sickozell/SickoCV/README.md

 - added subfolder navigation on sample player modules

 **drumPlayer+**
--added text scrolling to sample name displays and a context menu option to disable it
+- added text scrolling to sample name displays and a context menu option to disable it
 - moved Rev button to cursor knobs area.
 Now it selects next playback direction

 **sickoPlayer**